scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 #### Scale Performance

-* Resources can be scaled based on the deployment you select.
+* You can scale resources like vCores, storage after the deployment from Azure portal or Azure CLI.
-  * Follow the [Azure official guide](https://docs.microsoft.com/en-gb/azure/mysql/concepts-pricing-tiers#scale-resources) for scaling single server resources.
+  * Follow the [Azure official guide](https://docs.microsoft.com/en-gb/azure/mysql/concepts-pricing-tiers#scale-resources) for learning more about scaling single server resources.
-  * Follow the [Azure official guide](https://docs.microsoft.com/en-gb/azure/mysql/flexible-server/concepts-compute-storage#scale-resources) for scaling flexible server resources.
+  * Follow the [Azure official guide](https://docs.microsoft.com/en-gb/azure/mysql/flexible-server/concepts-compute-storage#scale-resources) for learning more about scaling flexible server resources.

 Note:-